 Billy Bragg on Margaret Cho’s podcast “Monsters of Talk”

-Margaret Cho is returning to the road this month with her stand-up comedy show called “Mother”.
-As always the safety will be off as Margaret gives her take on sex, queer politics, drug, guns identity, and madness.
+Margaret Cho HBO special called “Mother” had the safety off as Margaret gave her take on sex, queer politics, drug, guns identity, and madness.
 Her HBO special “I’m the One That I Want” was filmed at the Warfield Theater in San Francisco and is already one of her most legendary performances.
-If you want a taste of Cho hit up her blog for hilarity and perception. http:/www.margaretcho.com/category/blog/
+If you want a taste of Cho hit up her blog for hilarity and perception.
+And check her special with Katy Perry and Joanne the Scammer which was live yesterday on YouTube.